 The costs of the stay in the ‘hotel hospital’ (and any medication) must either be paid by credit card when discharged, or payment will need to be arranged directly by your travel insurance company.
 As a contingency, it is worth bringing cash (GBP, US Dollars or Euros) to settle the bill (a rough guide is £160 per day).

-If you are entering Cuba as a tourist, you will need to get a tourist card before you travel.
+If you’re entering Cuba as a tourist, you’ll need to get a tourist card before you travel.

 If you’re a dual national, you should contact the Cuban Embassy for advice on entry requirements before you travel.

-Your passport should be valid for at least 6 months from the date of entry into Cuba.
+Your passport should be valid for at least two months after your departure date from Cuba.